Skip to main content

 The death certificate opens the door, it solves nothing by itself

 An international inheritance often needs other equally solid records: birth and marriage certificates, wills, powers of attorney, title records or court decisions.
-If the death is documented but the rest is blurry, the file still jams.
+If the death certificate is in order but the rest of the file is not, the succession slows down quickly.

 Notaries hate name mismatches